 Information on the current animal disease situation can be found in the respective latest issue of the monthly newsletter Radar Bulletin (in German language).

 Foot-and-mouth disease (FMD) is a highly contagious viral disease of cloven-hoofed animals (cattle, sheep, goats and pigs).
 Many zoo and wild animals can also suffer from FMD.
-The last outbreak of FMD in the EU was in Bulgaria in 2011 and in Germany, prior to the current outbreak in Brandenburg, in 1988.
+In January 2025, an outbreak of foot-and-mouth disease (FMD) occurred in a herd of 14 buffalo in Brandenburg, marking a return to the disease after 37 years of freedom from FMD.
+Fortunately, this was the only outbreak in Germany, enabling the country to regain its 'FMD-free without vaccination' status from the World Organisation for Animal Health (WOAH) on 14 April 2025.

 FMD is still endemic in Turkey, the Middle East and Africa, many Asian countries and parts of South America.
 Illegally imported animal products from these countries pose a constant threat to European agriculture.